Polo: Origins and etymology

-The game was originally invented by Iranians and its Persian name is "Chovgan" (čowgān).
-The game's English name derives from the Balti language, (Note: Balti is a Tibetic language spoken by the Balti people in Pakistani-administered Gilgit-Baltistan and in Indian-administered Ladakh) from its word for 'ball', polo.
+The English name of the game derives from the Balti-language (Note: Balti is a Tibetic language spoken by the Balti people in Pakistani-administered Gilgit-Baltistan and in Indian-administered Ladakh.) word for 'ball', polo.
 It is cognate with the Standard Tibetan pulu, also meaning 'ball'.

-Many scholars suggest it most likely began as a simple game played by the Iranian people.
+The game originated as chovgan in the greater Iran region.
+Many scholars suggest that polo most likely began as a simple game played by the Iranian peoples.
 An archaic variation of polo, regionally referred to as buzkashi or kokpar, is still played in parts of Central Asia.
-It was developed and formalised in Ancient Iran (Persia) as "chovgan" (čowgān), becoming a national sport played extensively by the nobility.
-Women played as well as men.
-During the period of the Parthian Empire (247 BC to AD 224), the sport had great patronage under the kings and noblemen.
-According to The Oxford Dictionary of Late Antiquity, the Persian ball game was an important pastime in the court of the Sasanian Empire (AD 224–651).
+It was developed and formalised in ancient Iran (Persia) as chovgan (čowgān), becoming a national sport played extensively by the nobility.
+Both men and women played it.
+During the period of the Parthian Empire (247 BCE to 224 CE), the sport had great patronage under the kings and noblemen.
+According to The Oxford Dictionary of Late Antiquity, the Persian ball game was an important pastime in the court of the Sasanian Empire (224–651 CE).
 It was also part of the royal education for the Sasanian ruling class.
-Emperor Shapur II learnt to play polo at age seven in 316 AD.
+Emperor Shapur II learnt to play polo at age seven in 316 CE.